 openssl s_client -connect yourdomain.com:443 -servername yourdomain.com

 The command will display detailed certificate information and connection details.
 Press Ctrl+C to exit.
-Look for the line Verify return code: 0 (ok) in the output, which confirms the certificate chain is valid and trusted by your system.
+In the output, look for the line Verify return code: 0 (ok), which confirms the certificate chain is valid and trusted by your system.
 Any other return code indicates chain validation failed.

 Conclusion

 You now have a production-ready Apache server secured with automated Let’s Encrypt SSL certificates.
 Your configuration includes HTTP to HTTPS redirection, HSTS with preload support, OCSP stapling for faster handshakes, and TLSv1.2/TLSv1.3 with modern cipher suites.
 With systemd timer or cron handling automatic renewal, your certificates stay valid without manual intervention.
-To further harden your server, consider setting up Fail2ban for brute-force protection, configuring UFW firewall rules, or deploying ModSecurity as a web application firewall.
 If you plan to host a CMS, our guide on installing WordPress with Apache on Debian walks through the complete setup.